Nintendo eShop: Key features

-Initially, the two versions of the Nintendo eShop between the Wii U and Nintendo 3DS were independent of each other.
+Initially, the two versions of the Nintendo eShop between the Nintendo 3DS and Wii U were independent of each other.
 Whilst this remains largely true, after the implementation of Nintendo Network ID for the Nintendo 3DS, users that register the same ID account between both systems (currently at one time per console) can share a combined funds balance, home address, saved credit and debit card information, wish list entries, and (formerly) linked Club Nintendo accounts.
 With the release of the Nintendo Switch version of the Nintendo eShop, the balance stored on a Nintendo Network ID can be shared or transferred to a Nintendo Account to be spent on the Nintendo Switch.

 The eShop stores a record of all downloads and purchases, allowing users to re-download previously purchased software at no additional charge, provided the software is still available on the eShop.
 Downloads can be started immediately, or they can be queued up and be pushed to the console while it is not in use or when the eShop application is not running.
 Users upgrading from a Nintendo DSi system can transfer their previous DSiware purchases to the Nintendo 3DS, with limited exceptions, such as Flipnote Studio.
 A December 2011 update enabled a similar feature allowing users to transfer their purchases between 3DS systems.
 Before the implementation of Nintendo Network ID for the Nintendo 3DS in December 2013, only five transfers between Nintendo 3DS systems were permitted.
 The limit on system transfers has since been permanently waived.

+In 2016, Humble Bundle has sold collections of 3DS and Wii U games in North America with Nintendo of America support.
+In 2019, Nintendo of America began selling selected first-party games on Humble Bundle's store.